rao-dotcom/2021-hardware-miniproj/README.md

 The "iw" wireless tool is available on many Linux systems including the Raspberry Pi OS.
 We use this tool and parse its output in [wifi_scan.py](./wifi_scan.py) to detect WiFi hotspots, such as exist in modern automobiles.

+---

+Note, if you wish to measure/do something else with the Pi, please let us know and we'll discuss.